 I also really respect and appreciate how pared down and randomized this game is.
 It really shook up my perspective of game design: it made me rethink what makes a game fun and reconsider my own approach to game development.
 It's obvious why this has spawned dozens of fangames; I'll probably try some of them out later.

 I love a good death game, and this is an excellent fucking death game.
 If you've heard of the term "ludonarrative dissonance", YTTD has the opposite - some of the best ludonarrative cohesion I've ever experienced in a game.
 The gameplay is absolutely phenomenal, and extremely unique for an RPG Maker game.
-It's hard for me to settle my thoughts on the story, but I've really enjoyed it so far and am excited to see where it goes.
+It's hard for me to settle my thoughts on the story, especially since as of writing this only half of part 3 has been released, but I've really enjoyed it so far and am excited to see where it goes.

 Another review described this game as the best use of real time combat in an RPG Maker Game they'd seen, and I absolutely agree.
 I also think it's the best use of the default RPG Maker VX-style graphics I've ever seen - while the blocky, square shapes are often criticized for being unnatural and claustrophobic, in Eternal Senia that feeling enhanced the experience rather than taking me out of it.